02 Mar Quality of research varies greatly from shortlist to shortlist

 - Gatekeeper recommendations amount to 30% of the available fund universe (1,060 funds) but the total assets of these funds represent a whopping 96% of industry assets.

 - The fund group with the most appearances on gatekeeper lists was Schroders.
-Its funds were featured a total of 203 times.
+Its funds have featured a total of 203 times.
 Fidelity was second with 184 appearances, followed by Invesco with 162.

 - The fund with the most appearances was the Stewart Investors Asia Pacific Leaders fund with 27 appearances in the 36 lists.
 It was followed by BlackRock’s Gold and General fund with 21 appearances, and in third place, Artemis Income with 20.